rbone/phactory/docs/Relationships.md

 ```

-As you can see implementing a relationship is just as easy as writing `Phactory::has_one('type')`.
+As you can see implementing a relationship is just as easy as writing `Phactory::hasOne('type')`.
 All of the usual features of Phactory are available to relationships as well, variations and overrides
 may be used by passing in a second or third argument.